Sdklon/bitcoin-bro/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── assets             <- Contains static assets such as images.
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── processed      <- The final, canonical data sets for modeling.